alipzsh/knowledge-base/devtools.md

 # tricks

+- after you found something interesting, to get the values in console, continue function by function.
 - it could get difficult to read the JavaScript, after you found the block, add breakpoints and inspect.
 - stop the browser from sending the info and loading another page by clicking